Inconsistent type or finality of pattern variable in logical-orDRT-W1395

 If the finality of the variable is different, decide whether it should be

-and make the cases consistent:
+final or not final and make the cases consistent:

 void f(Object? x) {